 Focus shifting from financial-led contracts to ‘psychologically compelling’ contracts in the UAE

-“Greater flexibility in UAE labour laws, particularly around part-time working and maternity provisions are helping to attract, but more importantly to retain talent,” she told Arabian Business, adding the recent moves are “in the right direction.”
+“Greater flexibility in UAE labor laws, particularly around part-time working and maternity provisions are helping to attract, but more importantly to retain talent,” she told Arabian Business, adding the recent moves are “in the right direction.”

 Negotiating the ‘psychological contract’